 Psychosynthesis is based on the idea that everyone has the power to manifest their individual potentials.

-For this reason, the psychosynthetic psychotherapist invites a progressive awakening and strengthening of the will for harmonious development of the personality.
+For this reason, psychosynthetic psychotherapists invite a progressive awakening and strengthening of the will for harmonious development of the personality.
 In order to do that, the various dimensions that make up every human being are taken into consideration, such as thoughts, emotions, relationships, the body and the social context in which the individual is immersed.